jvoravong/splunk-otel-collector-chart/CONTRIBUTING.md

 2. Modify the source; please ensure a single change per PR.
 If you also reformat all the code, it will be hard for us to focus on your change.
 3. Please follow the versioning instructions found in the [RELEASE.md](https://github.com/signalfx/splunk-otel-collector-chart/blob/main/RELEASE.md).
+4. Ensure local tests pass and add new tests related to the contribution.
-4. Add a CHANGLOG.md entry if the behavior of this chart is altered, see [When to add a Changelog Entry](https://signalfx/splunk-otel-collector-chart/blob/main/CONTRIBUTING.md#when-to-add-a-changelog-entry).
+5. Add a CHANGLOG.md entry (make chlog-new) if the behavior of this chart is altered, see [Changelog Guidelines](https://signalfx/splunk-otel-collector-chart/blob/main/CONTRIBUTING.md#changelog-guidelines).
-5. Ensure local tests pass and add new tests related to the contribution.
+6. Render example documentation (make render) if chart templates are updated.
-6. Commit to your fork using clear commit messages.
+7. Commit to your fork using clear commit messages.
-7. Send us a pull request, answering any default questions in the pull request interface.
+8. Send us a pull request, answering any default questions in the pull request interface.
-8. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+9. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

 GitHub provides additional documentation on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

-## Adding a Changelog Entry
+## Changelog Guidelines

-### Overview

-Our `CHANGELOG.md` files are automatically generated from `.yaml` files located in the `./.chloggen` directory.
-These files help users understand what changes have been made in each release.

-### When is a Changelog Entry Required?
+### When to Add an Entry

-Add a changelog entry for pull requests that impact:
+Include a changelog entry for pull requests affecting:

-1. Configuration or behavior of the collector
+1. Collector configuration or behavior
-2. Telemetry data exported from the collector
+2. Telemetry data output
-3. APIs exported from collector packages

-**Skip a Changelog If:**
+**Exceptions:**

-- Your changes are only documentation updates
+- Documentation-only changes
-- You're making minor changes that don't impact users (e.g., code cleanup)
+- Minor, non-impactful updates (e.g., code cleanup)

-### How to Add a Changelog Entry
+### Adding an Entry

-**Quick Steps:**
+**Quick Guide:**

-1. **Generate Entry File:** Run `make chlog-new` to create a `.yaml` file named after your current branch in the `./.chloggen` directory.
+1. **Create File:** Run `make chlog-new` to generate a `.yaml` in `./.chloggen`.
-2. **Fill In Details:** Edit the new `.yaml` file to include all relevant information.
+2. **Edit File:** Update the `.yaml` with relevant info.
-3. **Validate Entry:** Run `make chlog-validate` to ensure your entry is formatted correctly.
+3. **Validate:** Use `make chlog-validate` to check format.
-4. **Commit and Push:** Add the `.yaml` file to your pull request.
+4. **Commit:** Add the `.yaml` to your pull request.

-**Alternative Method:**
+**Manual Option:**

-- Manually copy `./.chloggen/TEMPLATE.yaml` or create your own `.yaml` file, ensuring it has a unique name since the last release.
+- Copy `./.chloggen/TEMPLATE.yaml` or create a unique `.yaml` file.

 ## Finding contributions to work on